 Secondly, if, following the dermoscopy assessment, the patterns of moles are more unpredictable or if you are at high risk for changes in moles, then mole mapping with a computerised imaging system is used.
 These clinical images provide a background template of your skin which is an excellent reference point for future surveillance.

 Finally, if there are a number of suspicious moles, detailed dermoscopic images can be taken.
 This is really helpful for any moles that have unpredictable dermoscopic features or a multicomponent pattern on dermoscopy.
 Images can be retaken in the future looking for any dermoscopic change, a feature often seen in early melanoma.

 For any mole mapping or mole screening service ensure that step 1 is performed by an expert, as it is typically at this stage that the most skin cancers are detected.
 Step 2 and step 3 will depend upon your risk factors for skin cancer.

-Laser guided mole mapping is available in my London clinic.
+Laser guided mole mapping is available in my Oxford clinic.